Capital One Savor Card Uber Perks: Uber One & 10% Cashback

 Prior to this partnership, the Capital One SavorOne Card had been on my radar for quite some time, as part of an overall Capital One strategy.
 This partnership is what finally gave me the push that I needed to apply.

 Otherwise I earn at most 5x points on Uber and Uber Eats, so this is a minimum of an incremental 5x points on those purchases compared to what I previously earned, so I value that at 8.5%.
-Getting an incremental 8.5% return on my Uber and Uber Eats spending for two years is something that is proving to be incredibly valuable.
+Getting an incremental 8.5% return on my Uber and Uber Eats spending is something that is proving to be incredibly valuable.

 My experience with the Capital One Uber benefits